 The site can also be set up by importing settings from another site.
-This is useful if you're migrating between environments or have a similar WordPress site that's already setup.
+This is useful if you're migrating between environments or have a similar WordPress site that is already configured.

-When you see the "Done" screen, Auth0 is setup and ready to accept logins and, if configured, signups!
+When you see the "Done" screen, Auth0 is enabled and ready to accept logins and, if configured, signups!

 This is a good time to confirm that the basics are working for your site before changing any of the default settings:

 Log out of WordPress and confirm that the Auth0 form now appears at

 Log in with the Auth0 user created above.

 Log out and try creating an account with a different email address (if you have "Anyone can register" turned on in your General WordPress settings).

 Try logging in using a social connection (if you've turned those on).